US investigates second suspected coronavirus case | DW | 23.01.2020

 On Friday, Japan's health ministry confirmed a second case of coronavirus infection in a man who had been living in Wuhan.
 The man, who is receiving treatment in Tokyo, said he had been wearing a medical mask during his travels.

-Other cases have been reported in Tawain, Hong Kong, Thailand, Vietnam and South Korea.
+Other cases have been reported in Taiwan, Hong Kong, Thailand, Vietnam, and South Korea.

 Read more: Coronavirus cases spread fear in East Asian countries